 Here are a few more top-level findings from the study, which analyzed the top four professional leagues in England to determine that they all follow the same underlying mathematical laws.

 - After 20 games, there is an 87 percent chance your team will finish in its current position.

-- And after 10 games, the team in last place has a 55 percent chance of being relegated to league below.
+- And after 10 games, the team in last place has a 55 percent chance of being relegated to the league below.

 The Premier League, which is open to 20 teams in England and Wales, attracts many of the world’s best players, who play in the fast-paced league that boasts the most expensive TV rights.
-But without a post-season playoff system — like the NBA Playoffs the US — there’s a 77 percent chance the champion is in first place when only 26 percent of the season has been completed.
+But without a post-season playoff system — like the NBA Playoffs in the US — there’s a 77 percent chance the champion is in first place when only 26 percent of the season has been completed.

-The methodology, explained:
+The methodology explained: